Hard-Surfacing and Landscaping

 Completed the hard-surfacing or landscaping and want to get your security back?
 Submit an inspection request online.

-Hard-surfacing: All developments in comprehensive zones (including Whistle Bend, Takhini North, and Ingram) are required to install a hard-surfaced driveway.
-Where there is lane access to the property, vehicle access is only permitted from the lane.
+Hard-surfacing: Developments in most zones are required to provide a hard-surfaced driveway and parking area.
+Exceptions apply; refer to the Zoning Bylaw (2025-37) for details.
+In some zones, where there is lane access to the property, vehicle access is only permitted from the lane.

-Landscaping: Single detached, duplex, and townhouse developments in comprehensive zones (excluding multiple housing) have a standard requirement of one tree or three shrubs per lot, plus a suitable ground cover in the entire front yard.
+Landscaping: Developments in the RCD and RSD zones have a standard requirement of one tree or three shrubs per lot, plus a suitable ground cover in the entire front yard.
 See below for details on minimum landscaping standards.
-An internal sidewalk from the front of the house to the City sidewalk or street is also required.
+In other zones, landscaping requirements are based on the length of road frontage and must include a suitable ground cover; refer to the Zoning Bylaw (2025-37) for details.
+Some zones are exempted from landscaping requirements.

 Please refer to the Zoning Bylaw for complete details on hard-surfacing and landscaping standards.